Been injured in an accident or at work?

 What are the symptoms of sciatica?

-Pain on one side that runs from the lower back through the back of the thigh and calf is a telltale sign of sciatica.
-The type of pain you experience with sciatica can vary.
-It may feel like:
+• Pain that radiates from the lower back through the back of the thigh and calf

-Many people with sciatica experience worsening pain after sitting for long periods.
+Many individuals experience worsening symptoms after sitting for extended periods.

 What causes sciatica?